 - Retain original or early roof materials, such as slate, clay tile, or standing-seam metal whenever possible. - 2.
-Preserve original roof shapes. - 3.
-Retain architectural features including dormers, cornices, exposed rafter tails, and chimneys.
-Avoid adding dormers on primary elevations if not a part of the original design.
-Do not add vents and skylights unless placed inconspicuously on the rear of buildings. - 4.
-Repair of roof materials and elements should be made in-kind with materials that duplicate the original materials. - Replace historic roof coverings when necessary, using new material that matches the original roof covering closely in composition, size, shape, color, and texture.
+Preserve original roof shapes. - Retain architectural features including dormers, cornices, exposed rafter tails, and chimneys.
+New dormers should be appropriately designed for the style of the structure in massing and material.
+Do not add skylights unless placed inconspicuously. - Repair of roof materials and elements should be made in-kind with materials that duplicate the original materials. - Replace historic roof coverings when necessary, using new material that matches the original roof covering closely in composition, size, shape, color, and texture.
 If the slate on a roof has deteriorated severely, replace it with matching new slate.
 Artificial slate replacement may be considered on a case-by-case basis.